jalenmateo/portfolio-website/README.md

 ## Acknowledgements

-This project was inspired and adapted from the excellent work by @mdalmamunit427 — devfolio-nextjs-portfolio-website.
-Many of the core layout ideas and component structures come from that repo.
+This project was inspired and adapted from the excellent work by @mdalmamunit427.
+Many of the core layout ideas and component structures come from their nextjs dev portfolio repo.
 Big thanks!

 ## Contact
 Feel free to reach out via LinkedIn or email for collaborations, opportunities, or just a chat.